Andrew-Davis-Ai-portfolio/Project-Checkmate-System/README.md

 > He validates those that survive.**

 ---

 ## 🤝 Contributions

 Have ideas to improve the system?
 PRs and suggestions are welcome.
 Let’s make Failure the greatest teacher — together.

 ---

+## Legal & Usage Notice

+Project Checkmate System is an original strategic simulation framework.

+© 2025 Andrew Davis.
+All rights reserved.

+This repository is released under the MIT License for educational and demonstration purposes.
+Commercial use, derivatives, or deployments beyond demonstration require explicit permission from the author.

+This project does not constitute financial, legal, or business advice.

+---